satellite-image-deep-learning/techniques/README.md

 * Open Data Cube - serve up cubes of data https://www.opendatacube.org/
 * [Process Satellite data using AWS Lambda functions](https://github.com/RemotePixel/remotepixel-api)
 * [OpenDroneMap](https://github.com/OpenDroneMap/ODM) - generate maps, point clouds, 3D models and DEMs from drone, balloon or kite images.

+# About the author
+My background is optical physics, and I have a PhD from Cambridge on the topic of Plasmon enhanced Raman spectroscopy.
+After doing a post doc I left academia and took a variety of roles, from industrial research at [Sharp Labs Europe](https://www.sle.sharp.co.uk/), to medical physics, to building optical telescopes at [Surrey Satellites](https://www.sstl.co.uk/) (SSTL).
+It was whilst at SSTL that I started this repo as a personal resource.
+I left SSTL, actually was made redundant along with 30% of the company, and after a brief stint at an IOT start up, I now work as a data engineer.
+Deep learning is currently a hobby, but I have ambitions to move into this domain when the right opportunity presents itself.
+Feel free to connect with me [on LinkedIn](https://www.linkedin.com/in/robmarkcole/).